ikoide/PongAlgorithms/README.md

 #### Draw Function

 The draw function is in both classes, it allows the ball and paddle to be displayed on the screen.
-This is actually not necessary for me project neither are any visuals but it makes it more appealing to the eye.
+This is actually not necessary for my project, nor are any visuals but it makes it more appealing.

 ``` python
 def draw(self, win):